jasonjson/jasonjson.github.io/_posts/2015-11-05-read-n-characters-given-read4-ii-call-multiple-times.markdown

      * @param n   Maximum number of characters to read
      * @return    The number of characters read
      */
-    //use buffer pointer (buffPtr) and buffer Counter (buffCnt) to store the data received in previous calls.
-In the while loop, if buffPtr reaches current buffCnt, it will be set as zero to be ready to read new data. private int buffPtr = 0;
+    private int buffPtr = 0;
     private int buffCnt = 0;
     private char[] buff = new char[4];